 - Your own student ID card

 - Access to online software tutorials at lynda.com

 - Students’ Union community

 - Access to our Student Support Services offering academic and personal support

-- An honours degree at 2:2 level or above in areas such as Graphic Design, Visual Communication, Illustration, Communication and digital media, or similar studio – based disciplines.
+- An honours degree at 2:2 level or above in areas such as Graphic Design, Visual Communication, Illustration, Communication and digital media, or a similar studio–based discipline.

 We also accept a range of equivalent recognised English language qualifications.
 Candidates without a degree or formal qualification are still encouraged to apply.
 For more information regarding equivalent international qualifications and Accreditation of Prior Learning please call us on +44 (0)1223 447713.

 Late applications may be considered if places are still available.

 View our latest news and upcoming events here.